Swiss stocks - Factors to watch on Nov 8

 NOBEL BIOCARE

-Swiss dental implant maker Nobel Biocare said it was sticking to its full-year outlook on Tuesday despite posting an unexpected loss in the third-quarter.
+Swiss dental implant maker Nobel Biocare said it had been able to catch up with peers in the third quarter as it reported better-than-expected net profit.

+UBS has brought back several employees who were put on leave when it unveiled a drastic pullback from fixed income last week, and more could follow, sources familiar with the situation said.

 For related news, click on